nktknshn/idrive-cli/README.md

 Move or rename a file or a folder.
 You cannot move between different zones (e.g. between APP_LIBRARIES and Docws)

-Remote fil will be renamed
+Remote file will be renamed

 `idrive mv /MyNotes/my1/note1.md /MyNotes/my1/note2.md`